ncatlab/nlab-content/pages/8514.md

 ## References

-[[Shinichi Mochizuki]] recently anounced the proof which community perceives as a serius but unchecked claim.
+[[Shinichi Mochizuki]] recently anounced the proof which the mathematical community perceives as a serious but unchecked claim.

 * [[Barry Mazur]], _Questions about number_, [pdf](http://www.math.harvard.edu/~mazur/papers/scanQuest.pdf) scan
  {#Mazur}